germayneng/Mini-Mobile-AI/README.md

 # Mini-Mobile-AI
 A shiny based AI that takes speech input and perform various functions.
 This Ai takes a form of rusty the dog.
 (Based on my actual dog's name) Combining Annyang js (for speech to text), Watson API (for text to speech) and Wunderground Weather API.
 <br>
-Try it in your Android chrome browser!
+Try it in your Android chrome browser! ( no speech to text in mobile )

 # *Demo*: